devxnshsharma/student-health-projekt/README.md

 - Encrypt sensitive fields and implement proper password hashing.
 - Build a simple web UI (Flask/FastAPI) on top of the same database schema.
 - Add role management for school nurse, class teacher, etc.

-## License

-Specify your preferred license here, for example:

-This project is licensed under the MIT License – see the [LICENSE](LICENSE) file for details.

 ## Author